COB General Advising Information

 Applications for major/minor/certificates/etc. are all available in COB Advising Moodle.

 How to apply for graduation: In order to complete programs of study, students will have to apply for their graduation.
 For their first UM undergraduate degree, students will fill out a UM Application for First Bachelor Degree.
-The UM Graduation Applications specific to each COB major can be found below:
+The UM Graduation Applications specific to each COB major can be found below on the COB advising webpage.

 Completed Applications are required to be signed by COB advising office.
 The due dates for these applications are as follows: